 - CBD is an anti-inflammatory chemical that helps to ease pain and reduce swelling, fever, and other symptoms of inflammation in any part of the body.
 CBD also has tumor- and cancer-fighting properties.

-- CBD is antiemetic agent that has the ability to reduce, if not eliminate, nausea, and vomiting.
+- CBD is an antiemetic agent that has the ability to reduce, if not eliminate, nausea, and vomiting.
 As such, it is especially helpful to cancer patients who are undergoing chemotherapy.
-CBD helps in controlling the nausea and vomiting that are inevitable side effects of chemotherapy.
+CBD helps in controlling nausea and vomiting that are inevitable side effects of chemotherapy.

 - CBD is an anticonvulsant that reduces or prevents seizures.
 It is useful in particular to young patients who have epilepsy.
 Many case studies have shown that CBD works very successfully on pediatric and juvenile patients with epilepsy that isn’t treated successfully using conventional medicine.